US opposes Nazi speech, but will vote no at UN to banning it | New Country 923

 So U.S. officials are working overtime this year to try to explain that no, America doesn’t support pro-Nazi speech — but can’t vote for a resolution that calls for outlawing it, either.
 The vote is scheduled for Thursday in the U.N.
 General Assembly’s human rights committee.

-All resolutions in the General Assembly committees are nonbinding and don’t impose any legal requirements on member nations.
+All resolutions in the General Assembly committees are nonbinding and none imposes any legal requirements on member nations.
 But American support for resolutions that contradict domestic law could end up being used as arguments in U.S. federal court, and officials worry about undermining national law enforcement efforts.

 A similar drama bedeviled the Trump administration last month when the U.S. voted against a resolution at the U.N.
 Human Rights Council condemning the use of the death penalty to punish homosexuality — another apparent no-brainer.
 The U.S. couldn’t vote for that because of the resolution’s broader condemnation of the death penalty, even though the U.S. adamantly opposes capital punishment for homosexuality, blasphemy, adultery and apostasy, State Department spokeswoman Heather Nauert said at the time.